 UCC laws are in place to facilitate transactions between businesses.

-The REG test requires a higher attention to detail than the other tests on the CPA exam.
+The REG exam requires a higher attention to detail than the other sections of the CPA exam.
 You have to digest a number of rules and regulations to pass this test, so invest the time needed to remember the concepts.
 To keep all of the details straight in your mind, use these tips to succeed on the REG test.

 Check out the AICPA webpage to learn more about the material covered in all 4 parts of the CPA exam.